 Currently, many behavioral health services are excepted ("carved out") from the managed care delivery system and are instead delivered on a fee-for-service basis.
 Such excepted services fall into two categories.
 First, there is a set of behavioral health services that are excluded from managed care delivery system for all beneficiaries.
 Second, there is a set of behavioral health services that are provided via managed care only for certain populations - namely, MLTSS beneficiaries, beneficiaries determined functionally eligible for developmental disability services administered by DDD, and dually eligible beneficiaries enrolled in a FIDE-SNP.
 For all other Medicaid beneficiaries these services are excluded and provided on a fee-for-service basis.
-The table below summarizes the behavioral health services that fall within each category.2
+The table below summarizes the behavioral health services that fall within each category.

-BH Services provided primarily through Feefor-Service

-Covered by MCO for members enrolled in MLTSS, DDD, and FIDE-SNP only

-- Mental health outpatient hospital or independent clinic services

-- Mental health independent clinician (psychiatrist or psychologist)

-- Mental health partial hospitalization

-- Adult mental health rehab

-- Mental health and SUD partial care

-- Substance Use Disorder (SUD) Short Term Residential

-- SUD Long Term Residential

-- SUD Non-hospital detox

-- SUD Outpatient and Intensive Outpatient (IOP)

-- Opioid Treatment Programs (OTPs)
+BH Services provided primarily through Fee-for-Service Covered by MCO for members enrolled in MLTSS, DDD, and FIDE-SNP only Mental health outpatient hospital or independent clinic services Mental health independent clinician (psychiatrist or psychologist) Mental health partial hospitalization Adult mental health rehabilitation Mental health and SUD partial care Substance Use Disorder (SUD) - Short Term Residential SUD Long Term Residential SUD - Non-hospital detox SUD - Outpatient and Intensive Outpatient (IOP) Opioid Treatment Programs (OTPs) BH Services provided exclusively through Fee-for-Service Covered under fee-for-service for all NJ FamilyCare members Psychiatric Emergency Services (Screening Centers) Behavioral Health Homes (BHH) Programs in Assertive Community Treatment (PACT) Community Support Services (CSS) Targeted Case Management (TCM) Children's System of Care (CSOC) Care Management Organizations (CMOs) SUD Residential Treatment (Youth Only) Integrated Case Management Services (ICMS)

-2 Note that certain services for behavioral health diagnoses, such as psychiatric admissions to a general acute care hospital and prescription drugs, are already integrated into the managed care delivery system for all beneficiaries.
+&lt;sup>1 Note that certain services for behavioral health diagnoses, such as psychiatric admissions to a general acute care hospital and prescription drugs, are already integrated into the managed care delivery system for all beneficiaries.